-It would have been around 1994; I was at the time with my second wife and I was working for the maintenance department of a local housing association.
+It would have been around 1994; when the rocking horse story began.
+I was at the time with my second wife and I was working for the maintenance department of a local housing association.

 One of the housing association tenants was an elderly gentleman who had been working for some number of years on a solid wood rocking horse. (pictured)